OWASP/owasp-mastg/style_guide.md

 Keeping accurate and timely content establishes the 'Mobile Security Testing Guide' as a credible and trustworthy source of information.

-Update pages in order to keep information, such as data and statistics, timely and accurate.

-When using statistical data on your page

-Ensure that the information is current and up-to-date and is accompanied by the source from which   it was derived, along with the date the data was compiled.
+When using statistical data on your page, ensure that the information is current and up-to-date and is accompanied by the source from which it was derived, along with the date the data was compiled.

 ### Content for the digital platform versus for print